googlearchive/tango-examples-unity/README.md

 <h2>Contents</h2>

-These are the Project Tango UnitySDK Examples compilable for Unity 5 and above:
+These are the Project Tango UnitySDK Examples compilable in Unity 5 and above:
 * **Motion Tracking Example** - This example shows how to use our motion tracking APIs.

 * **Point Cloud Example** - This example shows how to use the depth APIs, and use the pose data to transform the point cloud into world coordinates.